President's Leadership TEAM Members

 Yvonne Terrell-Powell, PhD, LMHC

-Vice President for Equity, Inclusion, and Belonging
+Vice President for Student Success, Belonging and Global Engagement

 425.640.1456 | yvonne.terrellpowell@edmonds.edu